Prophet River Hotsprings Provincial Park

 Prophet River Hot Springs Provincial Park is a provincial park in British Columbia, Canada.
 Established high in the Muskwa Ranges, on the course of the Prophet River, it is part of the larger Muskwa-Kechika Management Area.

+Accessibility

 The wilderness park covers 457 acres (185 hectares).
 The hot mineral springs have formed a tufa mound.
 The park can only be reached by hiking or horseback; there is no road access available.
+A hiking and horseback riding trail connects Prophet River Park to the nearby Redfern-Keily Provincial Park.

+Facilities

+Backcountry camping is allowed, but the campsites offered are used on a first-come, first-serve basis.
+There are no facilities available in the park area.

+History

 The park is located within a tract of land that is traditionally used by Treaty 8 First Nations people.
 Within the park boundaries an archaeological site exists.